 - There are three stunning golden beaches to choose from.

-- The weather is slightly better on average (slightly less rain over the year than Knysna).
+- The weather is slightly better on average (slightly less rain over the course of a year than Knysna).

 - Plett is closer to the attractions of the Tsitsikamma and Crags area, but is still close enough to visit places in and around Knysna as well.